 Oh, the great outdoors!
 What would we do without you?
-2020 has mostly been about fresh air adventures for us.
+The past 12 months has mostly been about fresh air adventures for us.
 And thankfully, with proper social distancing, there’s plenty of outdoor activities in Devon from attractions, to country walks and beaches aplenty.

 1. Go to the beach